 - Private student loans guaranteed by TERI.
-It is anticipated that on the closing date the trust will purchase student loans having an aggregate principal balance and accrued interest of approximately \$1,140,347,293. - Collections and other payments on the trust student loans. - Funds in the pre-funding account and the reserve account.
-It is anticipated that on the closing date there will be approximately \$143,530,079 in the pre-funding account and \$316,333,988 in the reserve account. - TERI will pledge approximately 65% of its guaranty fees with respect to the trust student loans to the trust to secure payments of claims defaulted student loans under the TERI guaranty agreements.
-It is anticipated that there will be approximately \$60,331,540 in the TERI pledge fund on the closing date.

-• On the closing date, the sum of the outstanding principal balance of the initial trust student loans, the amount deposited into the TERI pledge fund, the pre-funding account, the reserve account and the collection account on the closing date will be no less than 98.7% of the outstanding principal amount of the notes.
+It is anticipated that on the closing date the trust will purchase student loans having an aggregate principal balance and accrued interest of approximately \$509,000,000. - Collections and other payments on the trust student loans. - Funds in the reserve account.
+It is anticipated that on the closing date there will be approximately \$127,987,707 in the reserve account. - TERI will pledge approximately 65% of its guaranty fees with respect to the trust student loans to the trust to secure payments of claims on defaulted student loans under the TERI guaranty agreements.
+It is anticipated that there will be approximately \$25,904,222 in the TERI pledge fund on the closing date. - On the closing date, the sum of the outstanding principal balance of the trust student loans, the amount deposited into the TERI pledge fund, the reserve account and the collection account on the closing date will be no less than approximately 98.5% of the outstanding principal amount of the notes.